Illustration by Joel Benjamin

 Well, let's say someone diagnoses themselves with depression.
 For one person, giving themselves a label in that way may be harmful, but for another person it might be helpful.
 In terms of misinformation, everyone is different, so getting treatment that's specific to your situation is really important.

-There are certain things that get put out online about, say, computerized health services or video games that make you have less anxiety and people are hopeful about that, but it's not there yet.
-I think that there is this false hope that there is an easy, inexpensive, low side-effect cure for certain things and the data just hasn't supported that.
+There are certain things that get put out online about, say, computerised health services or video games that make you have less anxiety and people are hopeful about that, but it's not there yet.
+I think there is this false hope that there is an easy, inexpensive, low side-effect cure for certain things and the data just hasn't supported that.
 It's something to caution people about.
 There are sort of wacky strategies people are promoting on the internet that don't really have that much scientific backing.
 I think it's better to seek professional care than to try some of these things.

 You're saying there's not going to be a quick and easy mental health equivalent of penicillin that makes everyone healthy?